million people affected worldwide

 One of the most pertinent issues that need to be addressed relates to the psychedelic’s current classification as Schedule I substances.
 This current classification makes it both difficult and expensive to work with psychedelics.

-Much of the high costs associated with clinical research and Schedule I substances stems from the paperwork that accompanies working with controlled substances.
-Not only do the substances themselves have to meet high regulatory standards but so too does the equipment and even the people working with these substances.
-The rules and regulations surrounding controlled substances leave little commercial incentive for companies to manufacture them and therefore, keeps the prices high.
+Much of the high costs associated with clinical research and Schedule I substances stem from the paperwork that accompanies working with controlled substances.
+Not only do the substances themselves have to meet high regulatory standards but so too do the equipment and even the people working with these substances.
+The rules and regulations surrounding controlled substances leave little commercial incentive for companies to manufacture them and keeps prices high.

-Thus, a change in drug policy is needed to ensure these substances are easier to manufacture and work with in order to generate the evidence required to transform these substances into viable therapy options.
+Thus, a change in drug policy is needed to ensure these substances are easier to manufacture and work with to generate the evidence required to transform these substances into viable therapy options.
 Furthermore, rescheduling is of benefit to those seeking treatment.
-Not only does rescheduling increase accessibility, by decreasing manufacturing costs the reduction in price can trickle down through the research process and also be felt by the people in need of these therapies.
+Not only does rescheduling increase accessibility, but by decreasing manufacturing costs, the price reduction can trickle down through the research process and also be felt by the people in need of these therapies.

-In terms of issues within clinical trials themselves, perhaps western medicine should look beyond the randomized-controlled trial and instead embrace the idea of medical pluralism.
+In terms of issues within clinical trials, western medicine may look beyond the randomized-controlled trial and instead embrace the idea of medical pluralism.
 At the core of psychedelic medicine lies ideals which epistemically diverge from that of biomedicine.
-Embracing these different ways of knowing might just help to advance this paradigm shift in mental health.
+Embracing these different ways of knowing might help advance this paradigm shift in mental health.

-The awarding of patents on psychedelics remains contentious as some argue it can lead to gate-keeping activities and monopolies over certain psychedelic compounds.
-While patents have the ability to generate revenue to further advance research in the field, they also can keep costs of therapy high.
+Awarding patents on psychedelics remains contentious as some argue it can lead to gate-keeping activities and monopolies over certain psychedelic compounds.
+While patents can generate revenue to further advance research in the field, they also can keep therapy costs high.
 As detailed in the recent article from the POPLAR initiative, there are some ways to ensure the governance of these substances is equitable.

 The ideology of Open Science is not new in the world of psychedelics, with many in the field already embracing it.
 A prime example is a recent publication from researchers at MAPS which details the synthesis of pharmaceutical-grade MDMA.

-The publication of this process in an open-access format emphasizes the value of taking an Open Science approach to the manufacturing of psychedelics.
-The Open Science approach increases patients’ accessibility and the cost-effectiveness of the therapies they need, something which seems to be forgotten by many in an industry which seek to address the global mental health crisis.
+The publication of this process in an open-access format emphasizes the value of taking an Open Science approach to manufacturing psychedelics.
+The Open Science approach increases patients’ accessibility and the cost-effectiveness of the therapies they need, which seems to be forgotten by many in an industry that seeks to address the global mental health crisis.

-If psychedelics are truly going to address the global mental health crisis, as many investor decks would lead one to believe, we must ensure that ethical decision-making and equity for all are at the core of the movement.
-Even still, psychedelic-assisted therapies are likely to remain a privilege to those of us in the Global North.
-If we want to address the mental health crisis on a global scale we need systemic change, but that’s an issue for another day.
+Suppose psychedelics are genuinely going to address the global mental health crisis.
+In that case, as many investor decks would lead one to believe, we must ensure that ethical decision-making and equity for all are at the movement’s core.
+Even still, psychedelic-assisted therapies are likely to remain a privilege to those in the Global North.
+If we want to address the mental health crisis on a global scale, we need systemic change, but that’s an issue for another day.